-Demon Attack is a two-dimensional shooting game for early game systems (e.g. the Texas Instruments 99/4A) where the aim is to defeat waves of aliens with a laser cannon.
-Unlike other early shooting games, such as Space Invaders, Demon Attack does not give the player any obstacles to hide behind and shield the player from enemy attack.
-Also, unlike Space Invader-type games, there are fewer aliens on screen at any given time but the alien sprites are bigger and more elaborate.
-The cannon also moves much faster than in Space Invaders, with a smaller footprint making it easier to evade enemy fire.
+Demon Attack is an early shoot 'em up where the player must defeat waves of aliens with a laser cannon.
+Unlike other early shooting games such as Space Invaders, Demon Attack does not give the player obstacles with which to hide from enemy attack.
+Also, compared to Space Invader-type games, there are fewer aliens on screen at any given time but the alien sprites are bigger and more elaborate.
+The cannon also moves much faster, and has a smaller hitbox making it easier to evade enemy fire.

 The player controls a single cannon at the bottom of the screen which can move left and right.
 Up to three Demons will warp into existence and float around, with the lowest Demon dropping missiles.
-Destroying a Demon will cause a new one to warp into the old demon's place until the level's 'stock' of Demons is exhausted, at which point destroying the remaining few Demons will clear the stage.
+Destroying a Demon will cause a new one to warp in until the end of the combat wave, at which point destroying the remaining Demons will clear the stage.

 As the stages progress, the aliens become faster and change appearance, and some will split in half when struck instead of being destroyed.
 If one half of the lowest Demon is destroyed, the other half will fly down towards the cannon in a kamikaze run.
 Thanks to its small size, it can be difficult to hit before it reaches the ground, though it can be evaded if there is enough room to the side.
 Once both halves are destroyed, the middle Demon will float down to take the place of the lowest, and if one half is destroyed the remaining half will immediately fly down towards the cannon.
 Later demons also drop missiles that follow them, letting them sweep their fire across an area when they move.